home-assistant/home-assistant.io/source/_docs/installation/docker.markdown

 Docker containers are completely isolated from its Windows host system.
 So when you delete a container, all the changes you made to that container are also removed.
 If you want to have configuration files or other assets remain persistent, try mounting Windows folders on containers.

 Before proceeding, make sure you have shared out a drive for Docker to mount to.
-This will allow the saving of config files to persist on the local machine rather than in the Docker container (which may be destroyed when upgraded).
+This will allow the saving of configuration files to persist on the local machine rather than in the Docker container (which may be destroyed when upgraded).

 <https://docs.docker.com/docker-for-windows/#shared-drives>
 <https://docs.docker.com/docker-for-windows/troubleshoot/#verify-domain-user-has-permissions-for-shared-drives-volumes>